Eomys/pyleecan-doc/tuto_Machine.rst

-How to define a machine
+How to define an electrical machine
 =======================

 This tutorial shows the different ways to define electrical machine.
 To